 It's not easy to define opa.
 The word is flexible and has taken on many new meanings.
-Traveling in Greece or just exploring Greek popular culture abroad, you'll come across the Greek word "Opa!" frequently.
+Traveling in Greece or just exploring Greek popular culture abroad, you'll come across "opa!" frequently.

 Opa as a Sound of Acclaim

-The use of "Opa!" as a sound of acclaim I've heard from Greeks as well, but this seems to be a case of a Greek word wandering off into a brand new meaning, and then returning back to the language, at least among the workers in the tourism sector.
+The use of "opa!" as a sound of acclaim we've heard from Greeks as well, but this seems to be a case of a Greek word wandering off into a brand new meaning, and then returning back to the language, at least among the workers in the tourism sector.